...

 Economic Changes in India

-Increasing investments by the government, greater political stability, growing consumer demand, increase the flow of FDIs, and constantly improving business trends are pushing India to explore and expand various business sectors.
+Increasing investments by the government, greater political stability, growing consumer demand, increased flow of FDIs, and constantly improving business trends are pushing India to explore and expand various business sectors.

 Emerging Businesses Sectors in India